 An avid fitness enthusiast, Leena has participated in the annual Sun Run as well as the Canadian Breast Cancer Foundation – CIBC Run for the Cure for multiple consecutive years.
 By participating in impactful fitness and community building experiences, Leena has truly been able to connect with inspiring individuals and groups looking to support a unified cause.

-Leena donates large sums of her profits to support charitable initiatives in the community has truly been one of the highlights of the early years of her career and she looks forward to supporting her community in even more impactful ways in the years to come.
+Leena donates a part of YLaw’s profits to support charitable initiatives in the community has truly been one of the highlights of the early years of her career and she looks forward to supporting her community in even more impactful ways in the years to come.